Projects

 And the integration of new technologies?

+Projections showed that the gain in terms of energy savings and service rendered would be less than the investment.
 The municipality has invested heavily in this project, which remains an ecological priority, making it impossible to incorporate this solution into the budget.
+The town of Grasse has also opted for presence detection in some of its parks.